Metrics: defining and joining tables¶

 sum(orders.amount) by customers.region.
 The amount lives on the orders table; the region lives on the customers table. - The two tables are already related by a foreign key declared in Unity Catalog (the

 referential_constraintsview insystem.information_schema).
-DataHub will not invent a join for you — UC is the source of truth. - Both tables live in the same Databricks catalog and schema.
+Datahub will not invent a join for you — UC is the source of truth. - Both tables live in the same Databricks catalog and schema.
 Cross-catalog and cross-schema joins are out of scope for v1.

 - Your metric's measure and grouping columns all live on one physical table.